Seddryck/Schemathief/README.md

 2. Click **Edit the system environment variables**.
 3. In the **System Properties** window, click **Environment Variables**.
 4. In the **System Variables** section, scroll down, select **Path**, and click **Edit**.
-5. In the **Edit Environment Variable** dialog, click **New** and enter the path to your extracted folder, e.g., `C:\Program Files\$TemplateNamePascalCase$`.
+5. In the **Edit Environment Variable** dialog, click **New** and enter the path to your extracted folder, e.g., `C:\Program Files\Schemathief`.
 6. Click **OK** to close all windows.

 ### Step 4: Verify Installation

 1. Open **Command Prompt** (CMD).
-2. Type the name of the executable (e.g., `$TemplateNameCamelCase$.exe`) and hit Enter.
+2. Type the name of the executable (e.g., `schemathief.exe`) and hit Enter.
 3. If everything is set up correctly, the program should run.

 ## QuickStart

-**$TemplateNamePascalCase$** is a command-line tool designed for generating files based on templating.
+**Schemathief** is a command-line tool designed for generating files based on templating.
 It supports *YAML*, *JSON*, and *XML* as source data formats and provides flexibility in templating through both *Scriban*, *Liquid*, *Handlebars*, *StringTemplate* and *SmartFormat* templates languages.
-With $TemplateNamePascalCase$, you can easily automate file generation by combining structured data from YAML, JSON, or XML files with customizable templates using Scriban or Liquid.
+With Schemathief, you can easily automate file generation by combining structured data from YAML, JSON, or XML files with customizable templates using Scriban or Liquid.

 ### Supported Data Formats: